 If you are not able to observe i’tikaf the whole night due to your responsibilities or having small children, try to spend more time in worship than you have previously done with the intention of i’tikaf.
 Remember the purpose of i’tikaf is that it is a spiritual retreat where we are able to spend time focusing our attention, our heart and soul on Allah ﷻ without any distractions.

 Aisha, may Allah be pleased with her, said: I asked the Messenger of Allah ﷺ

 ‘O Messenger of Allah, if I know what night is the night of Qadr, what should I say during it?’
 He said: ‘Say: O Allah, You are pardoning and You love to pardon, so pardon me.’
 [Ahmad, Ibn Majah, and Tirmidhi]

-One of the best times to do in these last ten nights is make lots and lots of heartfelt sincere Dua.
+One of the best acts of worship to do in these last ten nights is making lots and lots of heartfelt sincere Dua.